zlepper/elefant-tools/readme.md

 ➕ Functions/Stored procedures
    ❌ Transforms
 ✅ Extensions
 ➕ Comments (Best effort to support comments on objects.
-If i have forgotten to support comments on any object, please open an issue.)
+If I have forgotten to support comments on any object, please open an issue.)
 ❌ Partitions
 ❌ Inheritance
 ❌ Enums